systemd/systemd-netlogd/doc/index.rst

        Takes an integer as argument.
 It is the number of unacknowledged probes to send before considering the connection dead and notifying the application layer.
 This controls the TCP_KEEPCNT socket option (see socket(7) and the TCP Keepalive HOWTO for details.)
 Default value is 9.

+| ``SendBuffer=``
+       Takes an integer argument controlling the receive or send buffer sizes of this socket, respectively.
+This controls the SO_SNDBUF socket options (see socket(7) for details.).
+The usual suffixes K, M, G are supported and are understood to the base of 1024.

+| ``NoDelay=``
+       Takes a boolean argument.
+TCP Nagle's algorithm works by combining a number of small outgoing messages, and sending them all at once.
+       This controls the TCP_NODELAY socket option (see tcp(7)).
+Defaults to false.

 |  Optional settings

 |  ``StructuredData=``